Recognizing Teen Eating Disorders: Signs of Eating Disorders in Teens

 we want to empower parents with knowledge, so you know what to look for when it comes to concerns about your teen’s relationship with food and their body.

-Eating disorders occur across the lifespan in all body types.
-And, we know that teens are at significant risk for developing eating disorders.
-Research has shown that the average onset of an eating disorder is between the ages of 13-18 and that eating disorders occur in close to 3% of teens in that age range.
+ating disorders occur across the lifespan in all body types.
+And, we know that teens, adolescents, and young adults are at significant risk for developing eating disorders.
+Research has shown that the average onset of an eating disorder is between the ages of 13-18 and that eating disorders occur in close to 3% of teens in that age range, which is higher than in the general population.

-There are many nuanced reasons for this including puberty, bullying, social media exposure, your family’s relationship with, and beliefs about, food and body, genetic predisposition and athletics.
+There are many nuanced reasons for this including puberty, bullying, social media exposure, social media use, your family’s relationship with, and beliefs about, food and body, genetic predisposition, athletics, and feeling overweight.

 Lack of growth in a growing child according to the child’s growth curve, or lack of weight gain